Many people struggle with their marketing, and often don't know where to start, or how to write compelling ads, emails or website landing pages.

 So below is a video of a conversation between myself and Sharon, who attended “Marketing Made Easy” (now "How To Attract Coaching Clients Consistently").
 Together we walk through the A.U.T.H.O.R.
 Formula and apply each step to her business, and then after that, I record a sales video for her LIVE on stage.

 READ THE TRANSCRIPT...

 Cham: So, you coach parents that have got terrible twos, so two-year-olds.
 If I was to get their attention, what's the biggest problem that they have?

 Sharon: The parents seemed to have handed their power over to their small children, and the small children are going out of control because they don't really know what to do with it.

-Sharon: They just talk about the behaviors that they want changed, but it's basically lack of respect.
+Sharon: They just talk about the behaviours that they want changed, but it's basically a lack of respect.

 Cham: So, in their mind, what do they say to themselves?
 My kids are out of control?

 Sharon: Parents feel their children are out of control and they don't know how to handle them.

 Cham: Is there a statistic or something like that you could share with us to get our attention?